katleyq/eds220-thomas-fire-final/README.md

 **Data**

-This notebook utilizes the following datasets:
+This repository utilizes the following datasets:

-1) Air Quality Index (AQI): This data was retrieved from the [US Environmental Protection Agency](https://www.epa.gov).
+1) **Air Quality Index (AQI)**: This data was retrieved from the [US Environmental Protection Agency](https://www.epa.gov).
 It contains air quality data through the US, and we subset this dataset for Santa Barbara County.

-2) Thomas Fire Perimeter Data: This data was retrieved from US governement's data catalogue.
+2) **Thomas Fire Perimeter Data**: This data was retrieved from US governement's data catalogue.
 Original Source:[California Fire Perimeter Data](https://catalog.data.gov/dataset/california-fire-perimeters-all-b3436) It contains spatial data regarding fire perimeters and associated metadata.
 We subset this data for the 2017 Thomas Fire.

-3) Landsat Data: This data was retrieved from the Microsoft Planetary Computer Data Catalogue, pre-processed by Dr. Carmen Galaz-Garcia, and stored on the MEDS computational server.
+3) **Landsat Data**: This data was retrieved from the Microsoft Planetary Computer Data Catalogue, pre-processed by Dr. Carmen Galaz-Garcia, and stored on the MEDS computational server.
 Original Source: [Microsoft Planetary Computer Data Catalogue](https://planetarycomputer.microsoft.com/dataset/landsat-c2-l2)

 **References**